Heiankyo Alien: Development

 Heiankyo Alien was created by the Theoretical Science Group, a small group of students at The University of Tokyo in Tokyo, Japan — established in 1959, they focused primarily on computer science and soldering, among other similar activities.
 After the Japanese video game market began to "cool off" from the success of Taito's Space Invaders, a column in Weekly Asahi magazine named "Dekigotorogy" appeared, which ran a feature named "In Search of the next Space Invaders" based around the company visiting several different computer clubs across the country in search of potential games to topple the success of Space Invaders.
 After visiting the Toudai PC Club in The University of Tokyo and finding their game to be uninspiring, they soon visited the Theoretical Science Group only to have the same reaction.
 Over the course of two days, the group held meetings on the first floor of the student union building to brainstorm potential game ideas.

 The idea of the game was conceived by Itaru Kawakami, beginning as a game themed around the player laying down traps in a house to catch cockroaches — feeling that the idea gave the player too much free movement, it was revised to make the playfield resemble a Go board.
 The cockroaches were changed to aliens due to the film Alien premiering around the same time.
 The Go-like board was slightly tweaked to resemble a cityscape; after multiple real-world areas were suggested, such as Kyoto, Japan and San Francisco, California, the team ultimately decided to base it on the capital city of Heian-kyō, with the player being changed to a Heian period police officer.
 The idea was submitted to Weekly Asahi, who published it in their column shortly after.
-Not wanting their idea to go to waste, the group began programming the game on an Apple II computer; however, it suffered from bad optimization and long load times.
+Not wanting their idea to go to waste, the group began programming the game on an Apple II computer, but it suffered from bad optimization and long load times.
 It was then reworked using the computer's low-resolution mode, which replaced all of the in-game graphics with colored blocks.